AlexTISYoung/snipar/docs/tutorial.rst

 This takes the observed genotypes in test_data/sample1.bed and the imputed parental genotypes in test_data/sample1.hdf5 and uses them to perform, for each SNP, a joint regression onto the proband's genotype, the father's (imputed) genotype, and the mother's
-(imputed genotype).
+(imputed) genotype.
 This is done using a random effects model that models phenotypic correlations between siblings, where sibling relations are inferred from the pedigree stored in the output of the imputation script: test_data/sample1.hdf5.
+The 'family variance estimate' output is the  phenotypic variance explained by mean differences between sibships, and the residual variance is the remaining phenotypic variance.

 Now we have estimated locus specific summary statistics.
 To estimate effects and compare to the true effects, run